 After roasting, the garlic is then cooled and plucked, or more often squished, out of the bulb.

 Before we discovered the sheet pan method for roasting garlic, we used this single-bulb method for many years; and while the overall process works well, the end result is messy and produces a lot of garlic waste.
+We've also tried to get away from cooking in aluminum foil, and the method here shows you how to roast garlic without foil.

 The ingredients for roast garlic are as simple as it gets: garlic, olive oil, and kosher salt.